Assumption-Lean (Causal) Modelling and Estimation: A Paradigm Shift from Traditional Statistical Modelling

 Introduction

-I propose a cutting-edge and transformative paradigm for statistical modelling that is crucial to enhance the quality of data analyses.
-Leveraging my expertise in causal inference and semiparametric statistics, I will establish the fundamental principles of a comprehensive estimation theory, which maps model parameters onto generic, interpretable, model-free estimands (e.g., association or effect measures) with favourable efficiency bounds.
-This approach harnesses the power of debiased (statistical/machine) learning techniques to estimate these.
+Leveraging my expertise in causal inference and semiparametric statistics, I will establish the fundamental principles of a comprehensive estimation theory.
+This theory maps model parameters onto generic, interpretable, model-free estimands (e.g., association or effect measures) with favourable efficiency bounds.
+Additionally, it harnesses the power of debiased (statistical/machine) learning techniques to estimate these.

 Core Objective

 My core objective is to develop a flexible and accessible data modelling framework, called ‘assumption-lean modelling’.
-This framework will deliver minimal bias and maximal interpretability, even in the presence of model misspecification, along with honest confidence bounds that account for model uncertainty.
+This framework will deliver minimal bias and maximal interpretability, even in the presence of model misspecification.
+It will also provide honest confidence bounds that account for model uncertainty.

 Debiased Learning